weev3/LKWA/README.md

 # LKWA

 Lesser Known Web Attack Lab is for intermediate pentester that can test and practice lesser known web attacks such as Object Injection, XSSI, PHAR Deserialization, variables variable ..etc.
 Write-ups are welcome.
+My own walk-through is [here](https://ihackyou3000.com/2019/12/22/lesser-known-web-attacklkwa-walk-through/) .

 # Installation